Denon AVR-X1700H Review: Get connected

 As you’d expect of a modern seven-channel receiver, even a relatively affordable one, there’s support for Dolby Atmos and DTS:X (in a 5.1.2 configuration), plus DTS Virtual:X and Dolby Atmos Height Virtualization options for people who don’t have height/upfiring speakers.
 Calibration comes via the Audyssey MultEQ XT system, using a supplied microphone, while Denon’s usual installation wizard is ready to guide you through setup.

 This will likely include establishing a network connection, either wired or wireless.
-Do this and there’s the multiroom HEOS system to make use of, with its integration of streaming services such as Spotify and Tidal, plus Apple AirPlay 2 and DLNA playback of music files including ALAC, FLAC, and DSD 2.8/5.6MHz.
+Do this, and there’s the multiroom HEOS system to make use of, with its integration of streaming services such as Spotify and Tidal, plus Apple AirPlay 2 and DLNA playback of music files including ALAC, FLAC, and DSD 2.8/5.6MHz.
 Bluetooth provision is two-way, meaning the receiver can be used with wireless headphones, and the X1700H’s modern outlook is rounded out by support for all the main voice control systems.

 Eager to please

-The dynamic range is good too.
+The dynamic range is good, too.
 Peak trebles sparkle and shimmer without sounding harsh or fragile, as shown by the shattering glass and jangling headgear in the drumdance sequence in House Of Flying Daggers (Blu-ray).
-The receiver’s voicing also give bass a punchy and lively feel, adding to the sense of cinematic drama as bombs land with different levels of whoomp during Schofield’s final battlefield run in 1917 (4K Blu-ray).
+The receiver’s voicing also gives the bass a punchy and lively feel, adding to the sense of cinematic drama as bombs land with different levels of whoomp during Schofield’s final battlefield run in 1917 (4K Blu-ray).
 Objects and transitions hurtle around the room with believable precision, too, without sounding artificially exaggerated.

 Denon AVR-X1700H Review

-3. Hit the yellow ‘Pure’ button and the AVR turns off its exterior display and interior analogue video circuits in a bid to limit noise
+Hit the yellow ‘Pure’ button and the AVR turns off its exterior display and interior analogue video circuits in a bid to limit noise

 ‘Multiple cutting-edge HDMIs that actually work plus a good all-round performance – a great value AV receiver’

-Of course, if you have a speaker system that does its best work with plenty of dynamic power, or a system that supports more than seven channels, then it goes without saying the X1700H won’t be your cup of tea.
-And while trebles and detailing are good for the money, you won’t feel quite the same precision and sense of soundstage layering, construction and scale that you might hear from an amp with more power and/or superior components, such as Denon’s own step-up X2700H.
+Of course, if you have a speaker system that does its best work with plenty of dynamic power or a system that supports more than seven channels, then it goes without saying the X1700H won’t be your cup of tea.
+And while trebles and detailing are good for the money, you won’t feel quite the same precision and sense of soundstage layering, construction, and scale that you might hear from an amp with more power and/or superior components, such as Denon’s own step-up X2700H.

-It’s worth adding that you could connect 4K/120Hz sources directly to your TV if it has multiple 4K/120Hz- capable HDMIs, and then output the sound from your TV using eARC.
+It’s worth adding that you could connect 4K/120Hz sources directly to your TV if it has multiple 4K/120Hz- capable HDMIs and then output the sound from your TV using eARC.
 But that’s a much less elegant solution.

 Two-channel test